Portman will not run for re-election in 2022 - The Tribune

 “I am prepared to work with him and his administration if he does,” Portman said.
 “I was on the bipartisan call yesterday on a new COVID-19 package.
 I hope the Administration will work with us on a more targeted approach that focuses on things like vaccine distribution, testing and getting kids back to school.”

-Brown’s fellow U.S. senator, Democrat Sherrod Brown, reacted to the news of Portman’s decision.
+Portman’s’s fellow U.S. senator, Democrat Sherrod Brown, reacted to the news of Portman’s decision.

 “Rob and I have worked together on issues that matter to Ohioans, from protecting the health of Lake Erie, to better enforcing our trade laws, to helping Ohioans who are struggling with addiction,” he said in a news release.
 “We’ve not always agreed with one another, but we’ve always been able to put our differences aside to do what’s best for our state.
 Connie and I thank Rob for his career of public service and wish him and Jane well.”